 The flow rate determines droplet size, frequency, and monodispersity.
 With the level of control provided by a microfluidic flow rate control algorithm, applications like digital PCR or single-cell encapsulation within droplets have emerged.

 Cell culture experiments

-High flow rates can lead to shear-stress which impacts cell shape and growth, because this dragging frictional force stimulates the release of vasoactive substances and modifies gene expression, cell metabolism and cell morphology.
+High flow rates can lead to shear-stress, which impacts cell shape and growth, because dragging frictional force stimulates the release of vasoactive substances and modifies gene expression, cell metabolism and cell morphology.
 For more information on shear stress and its impact on cell viability, see our mechanical stimulation expertise webpage.
 If you want to calculate the applied shear stress with your system, see our shear stress calculator.

 L. Yu, M. C. W. Chen, K. C. Cheung, “Droplet-based microfluidic system for multicellular tumor spheroid formation and anticancer drug testing”, Lab on a Chip, 2010